 English translations of many surnames and the names of towns appearing in the text of articles on this site have been invisibly linked to the title of that article.
 So if a search for an English name leads one to an article containing no English, it means that the article can contain a possible Russian variant of that name.

 Generally, an attempt has been made to adhere to the distinctive character of the original typography, but some changes have been made — Some material has been reorganized to conform to modern standards of intelligibility — Interleafed material with one article on odd-numbered pages and another on even-numbered pages have been regrouped into separate, consecutive, articles.
 Multiple-column, newspaper-style pages have been converted to the single column format of most modern books.
 Sometimes in the original text an excess of photographic material associated with one article was distributed among following articles having completely different subject matter.
 In such cases, the material has been reorganized into one article composed of text and a second picture suite having a new appropriate title.
 "Fillers" used to fill blank areas at the end of articles have generally been grouped together under a unifying title.
-Items having a prominent typography and less factual content such as advertisements, have been photographed.
-Photographic reproduction has been used on those items such as advertisements, in which the typography is a particularly distinctive feature.
+Items having a prominent typography and short factual content such as advertisements, have been photographed.
+Photographic reproduction has also been used for many titles in cases where the typography is a particularly distinctive feature.
 All footnotes have been moved to a position directly under the paragraph in which they are referenced.

 Signed articles, included in compilations of otherwise anonymous material, have often been presented separately in order to give the author greater credit and to give their creations more prominence in the content list.